atmawarin/ganis-personal-website-hugo/README.md

 # Hugo Website Documentation

 Welcome to the documentation for managing and developing this Hugo-based website.
-This guide will walk you through adding and editing pages, updating menus, and provide some tips for developers.
+This guide will walk you through adding or editing pages and updating menus.

 ---